JoergBitzer/AudioDevOrga/installReadMe.md

     cmake --build build --target AudioPluginHost
     cmake --build build --target Projucer

-    if you have time just
-    cmake --build build
+    if you have time (I would recommend that, it takes 1-2h based on your system) just cmake --build build

-##  Use AudioDev Directory as SuperProject for all Audio Dev (this seems the better way)
+##  Use AudioDev Directory as SuperProject for all Audio Dev
     1. Copy CMakeList.txt from this git projekt to the AudioDev Directory

-## Test with an example
+## Test the toolchain so far with an example
-(You have to add the Libs dir first look at TGM Dev Specific below)

 Clone https://github.com/JoergBitzer/CrossPlugInTest into AudioDev directory